PeterWangIntel/crosswalk-website/documentation/30-Running_an_Application.md

 sdb forward tcp:9222 tcp:9222
 # Sync your application contents to the device
 sdb push samples/hello_world /home/developer/hello_world
-# Launch Crosswalk, pointing it to the application and setting
+# Launch Crosswalk.
+NOTE: This command passes the following parameters:
+#  --use-gl=osmesa                Enable WebGL via Mesa (if running in
+#                                 the emulator)
-# up the remote debugging port on port 9222
+#  --remote-debugging-port=9222   Listen on port 9222 for web debugging
+#
+# The last parameter is the full path to the HTML file to load.
+# Eventually you will only need to point it to the base directory and
+# Crosswalk will load the manifest.json file it finds there.
+#
-sdb shell "xwalk --remote-debugging-port=9222
+sdb shell "xwalk --remote-debugging-port=9222 --use-gl=osmesa /home/developer/hello_world/index.html"
-                 --use-gl=osmesa
-                 /home/developer/hello_world/index.html"
 ```

 On the host, you can point your browser to http://localhost:9222/ and debug your application.
 As you debug and develop your application, you only need to run the '''sdb push''' command: